EvolvingLMMs-Lab/lean-runner/README.md

 # Lean Server

-# WARNING: This is currently AI-generated and not yet functional.
+# WARNING: This document is currently AI-generated and not yet functional.

 A FastAPI-based server to interact with the Lean Theorem Prover, with a Python client library.